MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.212-1.md

 ##### 52.212-1 Instructions to Offerors - Commercial Items. #####

-Link to an amendment published at 86 FR 31075, June 10, 2021.

 As prescribed in 12.301(b)(1), insert the following provision:

-Instructions to Offerors - Commercial Items (JUN 2020)
+Instructions to Offerors - Commercial Items (JUL 2021)

 (a) *North American Industry Classification System (NAICS) code and small business size standard.* The NAICS code(s) and small business size standard(s) for this acquisition appear elsewhere in the solicitation.
 However, the small business size standard for a concern which submits an offer in its own name, but which proposes to furnish an item which it did not itself manufacture, is 500 employees.